(For Ph.D., D.M.A., and Ed.D. candidates only)

 Ph.D., D.M.A., and Ed.D. degree students must defend their dissertation, doctoral essay, or lecture recital essay by the deadline specified in the Academic Calendar and on the ETD website, upload one Dissertation Editor-approved PDF conforming in style to the standards set by the Graduate School to the ETD database, complete any online requirements, and submit the final three forms to the Graduate School in the semester the student wishes to graduate.
 Final forms include one Certificate of Defense Approval form, one ETD Final Content Approval form, and one ETD Availability Agreement form.
 All three forms are available on the Forms page of the Graduate School website.

 All students are required to adhere to the following deadlines (and the requirements associated with these deadlines) posted on the ETD website: 1) Deadline to defend the thesis, dissertation, or doctoral/lecture recital essay; 2) Deadline to submit the full draft of the thesis, dissertation, or doctoral/lecture recital essay draft for formatting review by the Dissertation Editor; 3) Deadline to produce the final PDF; and 4) Deadline for completion.

 The candidate is well advised to have a final, acceptable typescript of the dissertation in the hands of each member of their committee a minimum of two weeks prior to the defense.
 It is the duty of the student to acquire a copy of the guidelines for preparing theses and dissertations and to conform to the requirements therein.
 It is recommended that students begin the process early in the semester by discussing with their advisors a suitable timetable for meeting the ETD deadlines.
 All information pertaining to the formatting and electronic guidelines for electronic thesis and dissertation submission can be found on the ETD website.
 It is the duty of the student to acquire a copy of the formatting guidelines for preparing theses and dissertations and to conform to the requirements therein.
-All dissertations are also published by ProQuest/University Microfilms, Inc. The Graduate School also encourages students to contact the Dissertation Editor early in the semester at firstname.lastname@example.org if they have questions regarding any aspect of the ETD process.
+All dissertations are also published by ProQuest/University Microfilms, Inc. The Graduate School also encourages students to contact the Dissertation Editor early in the semester at email@example.com if they have questions regarding any aspect of the ETD process.